liushuyu6666/Learn_Kubernetes/project1/readme.md

 # Knowledge
-When install `etcd`, both `etcdctl` client and a gRPC API are installed.
-The gRPC API is used by `etcd` for its communication between clients and the `etcd` server.
+1. When installing `etcd`, it includes both the `etcdctl` client and a gRPC API.
+The gRPC API serves as the communication interface for interactions between clients and the `etcd` server.
+2. Integrate `etcd` with `systemd` by creating an 'etcd.service' file in the '/etc/systemd/system/' directory.
+Remember to reload 'systemd' afterward.

 # Troubleshooting
 ## Device or resource busy: